Mark H. Hayden Mark-et al. Logo

 Most damages come from the phone line into the PC modem, or from power failures causing unexpected shut downs.

-You can not stop lightning no matter what devices you use but a good UPS and unplugging the system works the best.
+You can NOT stop lightning no matter what devices you use but a good UPS and unplugging the system works the best.

 A 350VA to 500VA model is usually sufficient and will protect your machine from most power and phone line related problems.